kourier-server/kourier/README.md

 Below, you can see the results of reproducible, container-based benchmarks shown in detail at https://blog.kourier.io and created using open-source Docker images.

-With Kourier, you can create API services at a fraction of your current infrastructure costs.
-Besides its ultra-fast and fully compliant HTTP server and parser, Kourier also exports many C++ classes it uses for TCP communication, TLS encryption, lightweight timers, and signal-slot communications.
+With Kourier, you can implement backend services at a fraction of your current infrastructure costs.
+Besides its ultra-fast and fully compliant HTTP server and parser, Kourier also exports many C++ classes it uses for TCP communication, TLS encryption, lightweight timers, and signal-slot communications that you can use as building blocks to implement high-performance networked systems.
 At https://docs.kourier.io, you can find detailed documentation about the Kourier server and all C++ classes it exports.

 If high-performance network communication is part of your core business, Kourier can take it to the next level.